 3. Produce a minimum of 8-10 in year one, and 8-10 in year two, three to five minutes, high quality, 508 compliant video vignettes.

 • With additional feedback from the NIC Project Manager and working group, outline scenarios for the 15 to 20 community supervision EBP/CCP and create scripts for each scene.

 • In collaboration with the NIC Project Manager, identify filming locations and actors that represent a diversified cross-section of a community supervision setting for the production of the videos.

 4. Design and implement an evaluation process to collect user feedback on micro-learning resources (video vignettes).

 Year 1 Deliverables:

-• Pre-Production: planning story lines, interview subjects, filming identified subjects, and delivery of rough-cut materials (footage).
+• Pre-Production: 8-10 planning scripts, identify actors, delivery of rough-cut materials (footage).

 • The awardee is responsible for all production team members’ expenses and fees, including planning meetings.

-• The awardee will maintain, throughout the award period, regular, routine contact with the NIC program manager regarding project and deliverable progress.
+• The awardee will maintain, throughout the award period, regular, routine contact with the NIC Project Manager regarding project and deliverable progress.
 This includes but is not limited to:

-o Scheduling and conducting at least monthly telephone updates providing the NIC program manager with information about the status of deliverables, challenges, areas where assistance is required, etc. The awardee will also send a summary email to the NIC program manager detailing the key areas discussed during the telephone update.
+o Scheduling and conducting at least monthly telephone updates providing the NIC Project Manager with information about the status of deliverables, challenges, areas where assistance is required, etc. The awardee will also send a summary email to the NIC Project Manager detailing the key areas discussed during the telephone update.

 o Providing quarterly progress reports in adherence to written requirements and the prescribed schedule outlined in the award and design documents.